 What’s The Difference Between CIEE's Different Programs?Click to Open

 Teach in China “Regular”.
 This program includes our online TEFL course and connects you with the full range of available locations and placements.
-That includes Shanghai as well as Chongqing, where lots of university jobs are available.

 Teach in China “Basics”.
 If you already have an Education degree or TEFL/TESOL/CELTA certification, this is the program for you.
 It includes all the same placements and support that come with the “Regular” program, just without the included TEFL certification, and it has a lower program fee as a result.

-All of the programs include personal assistance and support from CIEE staff in the US and in China, and in-country orientation.
+Both programs include personal assistance and support from CIEE staff in the US and in China, and in-country orientation.
 If you’re not sure which one is right for you, schedule a call and we can advise you further!

 Do I need recommendation letters to teach in China?Click to Open